 There is no right or wrong question

 Let the child understand that what he is asking about makes a lot of sense.
-Help him drive at a conclusion or help him form an opinion.
+Let them work through their thoughts and help him drive at a conclusion or help him form an opinion.
 This will help develop his or her thoughts or position on a topic or an issue.
-Lead the child to answer own questions and rectify it if needed.
+Lead the child to answer their own questions through problem solving and rectify it if needed.

 Ease if confused

 Confusion can bring a lot of anxiety to a child.
 This could wane his interest in seeking answers the issues.
 Make sure that you are able to coax him or her back to track.
 A child can easily feel stress if he or she feels that confusion makes them a dumb person.
 Do not let them feel that way.
 Tell your child that it is okay to be confused and its natural.
 From there, you can start explaining things to the child.